What tests will my doctor recommend before invasive surgery to remove benign lung nodules and tumors?

 If you need invasive surgery to remove a tumor, your doctor may recommend one or more tests beforehand to ensure your health.
 These might include blood tests or kidney, liver, or pulmonary (lung) function tests.

-From: Lung Nodules and Benign Lung Tumors WebMD Medical Reference
+From: Benign Lung Tumors and Nodules WebMD Medical Reference